Where do my business rates go?

 We work out your business rates bill by multiplying the rateable value of your property by the business rates ‘multiplier’.

 All non-domestic properties are given a rateable value by the Valuation Office Agency (VOA).
-There is a revaluation of all business rates usually every five years to reflect changes in the property market.
-On 1 April 2017, the new rating list came into effect and your bill will be based on this rateable value.
-Find out more about the 2017 revaluation.
+From 1 April 2023, there will be a revaluation of all business rates every three years to reflect changes in the property market.
+On 1 April 2023, the new rating list came into effect and your bill will be based on this rateable value.
+Find out more about the 2023 revaluation.